Mr12451/SkyrimVorePP/README.md

 * Basic reformation
 * Inventory vore (not for player, also items may disappear on release.
 Will fix when adding animations) MB look at display tweeks for better menu even handling
 * Limit WG to certain NPC categories
+* Pred/prey faction distribution (aka my own SPID)
+* NPC auto-diposal
 ### Plans
 #### Currently working on
-* Ui - hide debug info
-* Vore personalities and preferences for NPCs (need a whole new dialogue plugin)
 * Better WG (food, sprint, etc. should affect WG/Loss)
+* Vore gives stats/skill xp
-* NPC auto-diposal
+* Spells/Perks/Vore leveling
-* Player-as-prey internal view - attach camera to belly node? also disable actor fade out on closeup
 #### For the future
+* Find more people
+* Vore personalities and preferences for NPCs (need a whole new dialogue plugin)
 * Basic Animations
+* Struggle minigame for prey and ?pred?
+* Swallow minigame
 * Basic VFX
-* Reformation of skulls
-* Struggle minigame for prey and pred
-* Swallow minigame
-* Find more people
-* Compatibility with futa mods
-* Compatibility with needs / survival mods
-* Compatibility with ostim?
-* Compatibility with devourment sound mod
 * NPC Vore in combat
-* Non-combat NPC vore (dialogue plugin includes this, but maybe add something more)
+* Non-combat NPC vore (for the new dialogue plugin: random npc vore, approach)
 * Capacity limits
+* Update commonlib
-* Spells/Perks/Vore leveling
+* Item disposal/digestion
 * Struggle damage
-* Vore gives stats/skill xp
+* Compatibility with needs / survival mods
+* Compatibility with futa mods
+* Player-as-prey internal view - attach camera to belly node? also disable actor fade out on closeup (hook cam update)
 * Become your killer - look into [this mod](https://www.nexusmods.com/skyrimspecialedition/mods/62934)
+* Compatibility with devourment sound mod
+* Reformation of skulls
+* Compatibility with ostim?
 * MCM
 * Fix menu disappearing on cell change